 - Anyone teeing off outside this area in match play may be required to replay the stroke by their opponent, though there’s no penalty.
 In stroke play, teeing off outside this area incurs a two stroke penalty, and must replay the stroke from the proper location.

 Rules Regarding Ball Play

 - Always play the ball as it lies, and never touch it, unless a specific rule permits you to do so.

 - Play the course the way you find it.
 This means never attempting to improve your lie, your line of play, the area you’re intending to swing in, or any extension of your line of play beyond the hole.
 You may not move anything, bend or break immovable objects or modify the course beyond taking your stance and making your swing.
 This includes pressing down vegetation or other objects.

 - Don’t build your stance.

-- If your wall is in a water hazard to bunker, don’t touch the water or the ground before the downswing.
+- If your ball is in a water hazard or bunker, don’t touch the water or the ground before the downswing.

 - Always strike the ball with the clubhead, instead of scraping or pushing it.
 If your club hits the ball multiple times in a single stroke, the stroke is counted, and a penalty stroke is added.

 - Playing a wrong ball anywhere except a hazard in match play will cause you to lose the hole.
 If you are in stroke play, you’ll incur a two stroke penalty.
 Then, play the right ball.